Nuclei-Software/nuclei-sdk/doc/source/design/rtos.rst

 .. note::

     * ThreadX itself doesn't have a idle task, see https://github.com/eclipse-threadx/threadx/blob/acf2e57606361f3fa95cc5f9bf8c0370f2c4b898/utility/rtos_compatibility_layers/FreeRTOS/readme.md?plain=1#L113-L114
+    * From Nuclei SDK 0.9.0, we bring support for ThreadX SMP support, and also idle task is by default emulated in Nuclei RISC-V portable code now.
     * You can check the ``application\threadx\`` for threadx application reference
     * Currently we only support single core version, the SMP version is not yet supported.